arpit5492/Stonks-Assignment/README.md

 - Connected users (Nico)
   - Nico follow eddy --> **Done**
   - If eddy start a streaming, Nico receive a push notification or an email if he’s not connected to the website. --> **Done.
 I have written the logic for this, but there some updations on Resend which made it difficult to send emails to the channel's followers.**
   - Nico can go on Eddy’s stream and start chatting (basic) --> **Done.
 I have implemented an unidirectional way of sending messages i.e after every response, the connection is automatically closed.
-I haven't got time to implement bi-directional way of sending messages i.e using websockets.**
+I haven't got time to implement bi-directional way of sending messages i.e using websockets.
+But it's working fine.
+You can chat by going to any channel but you have to log in to start chatting.**

 **Bonus**